Skip to main content

 • An endoscopic spine surgeon washes out your incision using a continuous flow of IV-fluid during the procedure.
 This technique keeps circulating air out of your incision to minimize blood loss and infections.

-Best Candidates For Minimally Invasive Spine Surgery
+Best Candidates For Endoscopic Spine Surgery

 The best candidates for endoscopic spine surgery are those with simple spine problems such as spinal stenosis or a herniated disk.
 Scoliosis and other more complex spine conditions often require other types of surgery.
 However, we can treat some complex cases of spinal disease with endoscopic spine surgery on a case-by-case basis.